Limit linear series: combinatorial theory: Classification of 's

-To finish the first part of the theorem, we observe that any finite morphism from a metric graph $\Gamma$ to a metric tree $T$ can be resolved to a finite harmonic morphism by a tropical modification of $\Gamma$, see~\cite{amini2015lifting2}.
+To finish the first part of the theorem, we need to show that the morphism $\Red$ from $\Gamma$ to $T$ can be resolved to a finite harmonic morphism of degree $d$ by a tropical modification of $\Gamma$.
+Given a point $\bar x \in T$ and $\nu \in \T_{\bar x}(T)$, we denote by $T_{\bar x, \nu}$ the metric subtree of $T$ consisting of the point $\bar x$ and all the points $z$ of $T$ which have the property that the unique path from $\bar x$ to $z$ in $T$ has tangent vector at $\bar x$ equal to $\nu$.
+For the language of harmonic morphisms and degrees of maps between metric graphs, we refer the reader to~\cite[Section~2.1]{amini2015lifting1}.